 Day 7: Cappadocia Day 2

-After lunch, we stopped at a travel agency and booked an ATV tour to the 3 most popular valleys in Cappadocia, as well as an antigen test and airport shuttle for the next day’s flight home.
+After lunch, I stopped at a travel agency and booked an ATV tour to the 3 most popular valleys in Cappadocia, as well as an antigen test and airport shuttle for the next day’s flight home.

 Day 8: Cappadocia Day 3